 Chase Ink Business Unlimited

 Despite the similar name, the Chase Ink Business Unlimited is more simple than it “sibling”.
-That’s because it earns 1.5x UR points on all purchases.
+That’s because it earns 1.5x UR points (or 1.5% cash back) on all purchases.
 And it comes with the same sign-up bonus as the Ink Business Cash.
 This card is the business equivalent of the Chase Freedom Unlimited.

 Furthermore, the Ink Business Unlimited Card is great for business owners that have varied business expenses but want to earn Chase UR points.
 It can also be a great complement to the Ink Business Cash and the Ink Business Preferred.
 All three cards earn UR points, but in different categories.
 Plus, you can transfer points earned to the Ink Business Preferred or a Sapphire card.
 Such transferring gives you access to Chase’s transfer partners, which could be very lucrative.